LeunensMichiel/lowatter/src/markdown/pages/landing.md

   - title: Wie zijn we?
     description: >-
-      Aan de Universiteit Gent werd er de laatste jaren wetenschappelijk onderzoek verricht naar Legionella in sanitair warmwatersystemen.
+      Aan de Universiteit Gent werd er de laatste jaren wetenschappelijk onderzoek verricht naar Legionella in sanitair **warmwatersystemen**.
       Centraal in dit onderzoek staat het evenwicht tussen gezondheid en energiebesparing.
     image: ghent_university.jpg
     lang: nl
   - title: Who are we?
     description: >-
-      At the University of Ghent, scientific research has been conducted on Legionella in sanitary hot water systems in recent years.
+      At the University of Ghent, scientific research has been conducted on Legionella in **sanitary hot water** systems in recent years.
 Central in this research is the balance between health and energy saving.
     image: ghent_university.jpg
     lang: en
   - title: Wat doen we?